-From Dela on November 25th, 2008 in General Remodel
+From Dean Dowd on November 25, 2008 in General Remodel

 I can tell you, though, that remodeling decisions are not always easy to make, especially with the economy sitting the way it is at this time.
 My sister and her husband have had to make some tough decisions.
 They are foster parents and raising their own kids, so their decisions are often influenced by the needs of the household.
 Who makes the decisions in their household for a remodeling project?
 Well, my sister does.

 When she gets an idea that she feels will add to the good of the household, then she will find a way to make it work.
 Her husband, on the other hand, is the man that gets the job done.
 For them, the decision to do a remodel is mostly because my sister enjoys it and because she feels it is time for an upgrade.
 She loves, no she thrives on the hustle and bustle of a project in progress.
 Within the past two years, theyve remodeled their kitchen and master bath.

 First, she gets the idea, and then she will spend hours with pencil and paper drawing out what she wants.
 Her next step is to spend time on the Internet looking at plans, styles, and materials.

 Once she has a clear picture of her plan, she approaches her husband and sells him on the idea.
 They then, together, start putting their budget in order.
 This requires that he makes the material and cost calls and she makes the calls for the help, usually from family and friends with experience.
 If there are permits and such required, he makes those calls, too.
 Making these calls gives them a good idea of costs and who has the best deals for what they want.
 My sister will take advantage of every sale in town, and abroad if necessary, to find and get what she wants.

 Does this scenario sound at all familiar to you?